tinfoilcipher/terraform-aws-ecr-private-subnet-endpoints/README.md

-# Terraform Module - ECS VPC Endpoints for Private Subnets
+# Terraform Module - ECR VPC Endpoints for Private Subnets

-Terraform Module to create appropriate VPC Endpoints for use in private subnets (truly private subnets with no access to the internet).
+Terraform Module to create appropriate VPC Endpoints to access ECR from private subnets (truly private subnets with no access to the internet).

-Creates VPC interface endpoints and S3 Endpoint gateway (which is needed for image layer caching).
+Creates VPC interface Endpoints for ECR and S3 Gateway Endpoint (which is needed for image layer caching).

 See the blog post [here](https://www.tinfoilcipher.co.uk/2025/01/24/configuring-ecs-fargate-and-ecr-with-private-subnets/) for an in-depth breakdown of why all this is needed.